-10 Cool Facts about Jamaica
+10 Cool Facts You Never Knew About Jamaica

-Why are Jamaicans so fast?
+Why Are Jamaicans so Fast?

-2. Jamaicans mostly feed on ground provisions such as yams and a lot of fruits.
+- Jamaicans mostly feed on ground provisions such as yams and a lot of fruits.

-3. Sprinting is the number one sport and the coaches are brutal.
+- Sprinting is the most popular sport there, and the coaches are brutal.

-4. Jamaicans have huge egos and think they are better than everyone.
+- Jamaicans have huge egos and think they are better than everyone.
 (Just kidding)

 2. Jamaica Produces the Most Music per Capita